-On behalf of Girard Bengali, APC posted in employment law litigation on Thursday, January 17, 2019.
+On behalf of Girard Bengali, APC posted on Thursday, January 17, 2019.

 While there have been improvements in gender equity in the financial field, the industry still has a long way to go.
 For one, while there have been increases in women in higher level positions in finance, the very top remains highly male-dominated.